-For more than 30 years, Backstreet Cafe has been a Houston dining tradition.
-It has grown from a "watering hole" with soups, salads and sandwiches to a critically acclaimed, chef-driven Seasonal American Bistro that is a top table in the city.
-Always innovating, always updating, Backstreet Cafe has served generations of families and is a communal place to celebrate special occasions and the everyday with food, friends and family.
+For more than 38 years, Backstreet Cafe has been a Houston dining tradition.
+It has grown from a "watering hole" with soups, salads, and sandwiches to a critically acclaimed, chef-driven Seasonal American Bistro that is a top table in the city.
+Always innovating, always updating, Backstreet Cafe has served generations of families and is a communal place to celebrate special occasions and every day with food, friends, and family.

 The kitchen is under the direction of award-winning Executive Chef Hugo Ortega, whose American Dream started at this neighborhood cafe.
 He began his career in the restaurant business at Backstreet Cafe, first as dishwasher and busboy and later as a line cook before graduating from Houston Community College's culinary program and later becoming its executive chef and owner, along with wife Tracy Vaught.
 A former geologist, Vaught decided to forsake the oil business for a more people-oriented profession and opened Backstreet Cafe, her first restaurant, in 1983.
 Together, they have created an award-winning Houston restaurant family that also includes Hugo's, Caracol and Xochi in Houston, and a partnership in Origen in Oaxaca, Mexico.

 One of Backstreet's most popular attractions is its legendary patio.
-More often than not, diners opt to eat on the New Orleans-style patio under the spreading camphor tree in the midst of flowering shrubbery.
-Backstreet Café is your home away from home.
+More often than not, diners opt to eat on the New Orleans-style patio amidst of flowering shrubbery and welcoming fountain.
+Backstreet Cafe is your home away from home.

 Hugo Ortega named 2017 Best Chef: Southwest at James Beard Foundation Awards